lsteved/hello-world/Documentation Proposal.md

-Note: pasting the content of the documents into Solutions allows for quick access, and also may be helpful for Samanage search/AI suggestions, i.e. content of attachments may not be found as easily?
+Note: pasting the content of the documents into Solutions allows for quick access of information, and also may be helpful for Samanage search/AI suggestions, i.e. content of attachments may not be found as easily?